Somesh-Pillai/Somesh-Pillai/README.md

 - 👋 Hi, I’m @Somesh-Pillai
 - 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning Computer Science Engineering
+- 🌱 I’m currently an Application Developer
 - 💞️ I’m working with NLP and Computer Vision
-- 📫 How to reach me imsomeshp18@gmail.com
+- 📫 How to reach me: imsomeshp18@gmail.com

 <!---
 Somesh-Pillai/Somesh-Pillai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.